AaronMolesbury/GrillzSelector/README.md

 The idea is to give customers a simple interface in which they can get a simple visual representation of the jewellery in terms of looks, positioning etc.

+The interface design is built using SVGs so the images are fully size-scalable and the functionality is coded in Javascript (an exported class extending `HTML Element`

 ### Usage
 To add this interface to your project simply
 - add the `Denture.js` to your project's `src/*` directory